ember-animation/ember-animated/tests/dummy/app/templates/docs/transitions.md

 # Transitions

-Transitions connect each sprite to a motion.
-A transition is a way to tell a category of sprites (`insertedSprites`, `keptSprites`, `removedSprites`, etc) how to animate from one state to another.
-For example, a transition might assign the `fade` motion to all `insertedSprites` so that each time a sprite is added to a list, it fades into the list as that sprite moves from its initial to its final destination.
-Transitions run every time the state of a sprite changes, therefore they must be implemented as generator functions.
+Transitions assign each sprite to a motion.
+A transition tells sprite categories how to animate from one state to another.
+For example, a transition might assign the `fade` motion to all `insertedSprites` so that each time a sprite is added to a list, it fades into the list as that sprite changes states (from its initial state to its final state).

+Because transitions run every time the state of a sprite changes, they must be implemented as generator functions.
 This also means that transitions are async and interruptable, so the state of a sprite can be changed during a transition.
 Ember concurrency is used to support interruptions.

 `fade` and `moveOver` are built in transitions.
 To use the built in transitions, you simply import `fade` or `moveOver` and then pass them into your template.

+In this demonstration, the message fades in or it fades out as it changes states.
+Each click of the button makes the state of the message change, causing the transition to run.

 ### Fade